Great UX writing can help users through a complex process and make it seem simple.

 Calls to Action are one of the most obviously important parts of UX writing.
 Sometimes these are carefully controlled by the marketing team or copywriters, but not always.

+For any link which encourages the user to take action, it's important to consider the anchor text.
 CTAs are usually best when they're short, simple and informative - you want it to be clear what's happening to a user after they click, whether that's getting search results, visiting a new page or making a purchase.

 But there's still some room for creativity.
 For example, on our website drivingwithdogs.co.uk, the call to action to get your search results isn't just a dry "Search".
 We had a little fun with it and decided on "Fetch Walks".